Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 What is the quality of a phlebotomist?

-Phlebotomists must maintain accuracy, safety and attention to detail while handling the complex role they have in healthcare.
-They need be compassionate towards patients who may feel anxious about having blood drawn yet still manage their duties efficiently.
+Phlebotomists must maintain accuracy, safety, and attention to detail while handling the complex role they have in healthcare.
+They need to be compassionate towards patients who may feel anxious about having blood drawn yet still manage their duties efficiently.
 Providing reassurance during such procedures is equally necessary for a successful outcome.

 What are the main benefits of implementing phlebotomy quality metrics?